Similar Articles

 If you cannot find what you want in the first section, there are a lot of questions answered at the bottom of the page under Comments.

-The baby can also suggest a new phase of life; a new idea; new activity – as when we say someone has a new baby, meaning a new project or business.
-This baby might be part of the personality or ability that did not have a chance to be born or express before.
-Or it may be things learned in a rich life that one could not put into practice because of circumstances such as work pressure or parenthood.
-The baby in this aspect is the you that could have been if you had been free from problems and past hurts.
+If you have given birth to a baby in a dream, it can represent a new phase of life; a new idea; new activity – as when we say someone has a new baby, meaning a new project or business.
+This ‘baby’ might be part of you that did not have a chance to be ‘born’ or express before.
+Or it may be things learned in a rich life that you could not put into practice because of circumstances.
+The baby in this aspect is the ‘you’ that could have been if you had been free from problems and past hurts.

 Aborted baby: In general something that was developing, a new facet of self, or a new opportunity that has now been lost or rejected.
 If in a pregnant woman’s dream, usually it is an expression of fears regarding ones ability to carry the child to full term – but it is wise to have a check.
 See: pregnancy.